wjdenny/wjdenny.github.io/content/@2015simpson_es6.md

 ---
 tags:
+  - 🕮
+aliases:
-  - "🕮"
+  - ES6 and Beyond
-alias: "ES6 and Beyond"
-draft: false
+draft: true
 ---
 # ES6 and Beyond
 [[Kyle Simpson]] wrote this book for [[O'Reilly]].